-- The Society of Physics Students (SPS) offers free tutoring for introductory physics courses, usually in MG 2003 from Sunday through Thursday, 6 to 8 pm.
-For information contact edis@truman.edu. - AXE provides free tutoring for introductory chemistry courses.
-Their time and place are typically the same as for SPS. - Math tutoring is often set up for each class by the instructor. - Another resource for tutoring is The Center for Academic Excellence (excellence.truman.edu).
+- The Society of Physics Students (SPS) offers free tutoring for introductory physics courses, in MG 2003 from Sunday through Wednesday 6 to 8 pm and Thursday 7 to 8 pm.
+For information contact edis@truman.edu. - Math tutoring is often set up for each class by the instructor. - Another resource for tutoring is The Tutoring Center, located with The Center for Academic Excellence (excellence.truman.edu).

-1.2 Student Organizations
+2.2 Student Organizations